mandy8055/manuj8055.github.io/_posts/2021-02-23-set-interface-in-java.md

 System.out.println(subSet(101, 115)); // [101, 104, 106, 110]
 System.out.println(comparator()); // null since the given Set is in default natural order i.e. Ascending.
 ```
+In the next blog I'll share my learnings on `TreeSet` which is one of the most important class which implements `SortedSet` interface and after _java 1.6v_, also [implements](https://mandy8055.github.io/assets/2021-02-16-collections-1.png) `NavigableSet` interface.

 {% include mathjax.html %}